Balance Me Beautiful

 The tea has also been consumed in Eastern Europe, Russia, and Japan for centuries.
 The tea’s name is thought to have come from Japan.
 A Doctor treated the then Emperor with the tea.
 His name was Kombu and so this was joined to the word ‘cha’ (meaning tea).
 In Russia, the tea is used as a healing drink.

 The tea spread to Poland, Germany, and Denmark but consumption fell during World War Two.
 After the war, a German Doctor used the tea to treat patients in his practice with various conditions such as cancer, diabetes, and high blood pressure.
+Some people these days do the same, and augment this with other herbal treatments, such as medical marijuana or Blessed CBD oil.
+So, how did the tea get to be so healthy?

 Where do the tea’s health benefits come from?

 The tea’s health benefits come mostly from the ‘Kombucha culture,’ which looks like a beige, or off-white rubbery pancake.
 Sometimes it’s called a scoby, which stands for ‘symbiotic culture of bacteria and yeasts’.
 The culture is put into sweetened black or green tea and then when left to settle, it becomes a rich source of vitamins, minerals, enzymes, and organic acids.
+Some people even add extra things to make it a super energizing tea to drink!

 As the culture digests the sugar in the tea, it produces organic acids like glucuronic acid, gluconic acid, lactic acid, acetic acid, butyric acid, and malic acid, B vitamins and vitamin C; amino acids, and enzymes.